enigma0x3/Powershell-Payload-Excel-Delivery/README.md

 1/9/2013 Update
 ======================================
 Changed method of persisting.
-Instead of dropping a vbs for persistence, it drops a .ps1.
+Instead of dropping a vbs for persistence, which remained on the system, it drops a powershell script.
 This powershell script schedules a task that will download and execute Invoke-Shellcode after the box is idle for 20 minutes.

-This means that the only file that touches disk during this attack is the initial persist.ps1, which deletes itself after creating the task.
+This means that the only file that touches disk during this attack is the initial persist.ps1, which deletes itself after creating the task...so after the attack is complete, you have persistence on the system with no artifact on disk.

+**Thanks Raphael (@armitagehacker) for posting a blogpost about this persistence method.
+**Thanks Matt (@mattifestation) for creating Invoke-Shellcode and your persistence modules :-)